Newcastle Jets FC: Near close performances (2014–2017)

 On Thursday 10 September 2015, the club announced its new major sponsor, Inspirations Paint.
 Acting CEO, David Eland said, "To get a brand like Inspirations Paint behind the club is absolutely fantastic.
 They are Australia's largest and leading network of paint stores, founded here in 1979.
 I think it's a sign that the community are starting to re-align with their club."

 On Tuesday 14 June 2016, it was announced that the FFA had completed the sale of the club to the Ledman Group, a leading high-tech LED signage manufacturer, operator and sports business, headquartered in Shenzhen, China.
 The Ledman Group was valued at over one billion Australian dollars on the Shenzhen Stock Exchange.
 The Ledman Group was an official partner of the Chinese Super League and China League (Division Two), and had a strategic partnership with the Chinese Football Association.

 In September 2016, Scott Miller was dismissed by the club.
 Later that month, the club announced that previous club assistant and fitness coach, Mark Jones, would take the reins for the 2016–17 season.
 However, his coaching tenure at Newcastle was brought to an end after a 2–0 away loss to Sydney FC, which saw the club receive their second wooden spoon in three seasons.

 On Friday 30 September 2016, the club announced Inspirations Paint had re-signed as a Major Sponsor for a further year.
 Newcastle Jets Chief Executive Officer, Lawrie McKinna, announced the news recently at the launch of #TheJetsHouse opposite Hunter Stadium in Broadmeadow – a painted home which has been decked out in Jets colours and branding by the Inspirations Paint for the entirety of the club's Hyundai A-League 2016/17 campaign.

-Merrick Era
+Ernie Merrick Era (2017–2020)

 2017–18 season

 On 9 May 2017, Ernie Merrick was named as Newcastle's new coach for the next two A-League seasons after previously managing A-League teams Melbourne Victory and Wellington Phoenix, managing a total of 241 A-League games, and winning the 2006–07, 2008–09 titles.